horiz0n-zero/ft_ssl/README.md

      -o output_file      Write output to output_file.
 Default is stdout; passing - also represents stdout.

-     -n                  Do not place a new line every 64 encoded bytes
+     -n                  place a new line every 64 encoded bytes